 ¼ teaspoon (or more) ground cumin

-Place chickpeas and 1 tsp. baking soda in a medium bowl and cover with cold water, with at least 2 inches of water covering the chickpeas.
+Place chickpeas and 1 of the teaspoons of baking soda in a medium bowl and cover with cold water, with at least 4 inches of water covering the chickpeas.
 Cover and let sit at room temperature (in the summer, it is better to keep in the refrigerator), for at least 10-12 hours.
 Drain and rinse well.

-Combine soaked chickpeas, 2 cloves of garlic and the remaining 1 tsp. baking soda in a large saucepan and cover with cold water, with at least 4 inches of water above the chickpeas.
+Combine soaked chickpeas, 2 cloves of garlic and the remaining 1 teaspoon of baking soda in a large saucepan and cover with cold water, with at least 4 inches of water above the chickpeas.

 Bring to a boil, skimming surface as needed.
 Reduce heat to medium-low, partially cover, and simmer until chickpeas are very tender and falling apart between your fingers, for at least 1.5- 2 hours.
 Cool for another 1.5 hours in the fridge with the cooking water.
 After cooling, set aside a 1/3 cup of cooked chickpeas for topping.

 Process the chickpeas and cooked garlic for 2-3 minutes without the water (keep cooking water for later).
-Slowly add the tahini, lemon juice, cumin, olive oil and 1 tsp. salt in a food processor.
+Slowly add the tahini, lemon juice, cumin, and 1 teaspoon of salt in a food processor.
 Process for another 2 minutes, add some of the cooking water until texture is smooth and rich.

 Transfer to bowl or plate and top with reserved cooked chickpeas.
-Taste and season with more salt, lemon juice, and more cumin as desired.
+Taste and season with more salt, lemon juice, drizzle with olive oil and more cumin as desired.